linonetwo/fs-transaction/README.md

 # fs-transaction
-fs with rollback and commit, suitable for maintaining filesystem sync with database.
+fs with rollback and commit, suitable for letting filesystem sync with database.

 ## Current usage
 ```javascript